Recent from talks

 West Coastway line

-The section east of Portsmouth was electrified by the Southern Railway before the Second World War.
-The electrification of the tracks further west in the late 1980s enabled electric trains to travel the whole route via Netley to Southampton or via Botley to Eastleigh.
+Electrification continued further west in the late 1980s, enabling electric trains to travel the whole route via Netley to Southampton, or via Botley to Eastleigh.
 The London and South Western Railway ran the tracks west of Farlington Junction, north of Portsmouth, by the inland shore of Langstone Harbour.
 This section was served and timetabled separately before its electrification, a vestige of having had a different original railway company.